PPC Management FAQs

 As a rule of thumb, I recommend to judge the performance of a PPC account after a minimum of 3 months.
 This gives me enough time to properly structure the campaigns, find the best converting keywords, audiences and product sets and suss out what the competition is doing.

 Q: What is involved in optimising a PPC account?

 The ongoing optimisation of a PPC account revolves around several activities such as:

 - Adding negative keywords to campaigns

 - Bid optimisation for relevant audience and demographic signals

 - Split testing, reviewing and adding new ads

 - Implementing seasonal promotions and price changes

-- Maintaining a detailed product feed
+- Maintaining a detailed and well optimised product feed

 - Initiating automated bidding strategies at the right time